The Big Island Orchid Scene: Incredible gardens, plant people and astounding species grown in them on Hawaii Island (aka the Orchid Island!).

 Travel restrictions: Need at least 6 months’ notice.

 Other Information: Tom has been growing orchids professionally for over 3 decades.
-Has travelled the world to find both wild and cultivated orchids, contributes two columns monthly for the AOS ORCHIDS magazine, recently co-authored “The Book of Orchids” with collaborators from Kew.
-Curated the orchid collection at the Smithsonian for 17 years as their Orchid Collection Specialist, producing annual educational exhibits for millions of visitors.
-Currently the Co-director of Hawaii Tropical Botanical Garden on Hawaii Island.
+He has travelled the world to find both wild and cultivated orchids, contributes two columns monthly for the AOS ORCHIDS magazine and recently co-authored “The Book of Orchids” with collaborators from Kew.
+Tom curated the orchid collection at the Smithsonian for 17 years as their Orchid Collection Specialist, producing annual educational exhibits for millions of visitors.
+Currently he is a columnist for the American Orchid Society and a leader of the OGCN (Orchid Garden Conservation Network).
+Tom organizes orchid trips through his travel network “Trips with Tom” from his idyllic home in Hawaii.